jpgtzg/Logger-Alarm/README.md

 # Logger-Alarm
-Backend service for managing pressure alarms for the Ovarro Loggers
+Backend service for managing pressure alarms and notifications for the Ovarro Loggers

 # Authors